thednp/shorty/README.md

 # shorter-js
 A small ES6+ library with various JavaScript tools, all ESLint valid and with TypeScript definitions, everything useful for creating light libraries or web components.
+If there is anything that is consistently repeating itself, **shorter-js** can help you cut up to 50% of the code required, with little to no performance cost.

 [![NPM Version](https://img.shields.io/npm/v/shorter-js.svg?style=flat-square)](https://www.npmjs.com/package/shorter-js)
 [![NPM Downloads](https://img.shields.io/npm/dm/shorter-js.svg?style=flat-square)](http://npm-stat.com/charts.html?package=shorter-js)
 [![jsDeliver](https://data.jsdelivr.com/v1/package/npm/shorter-js/badge)](https://www.jsdelivr.com/package/npm/shorter-js)

-***shorter-js*** is featured in [KUTE.js](https://github.com/thednp/kute.js), [BSN](https://github.com/thednp/bootstrap.native), [Navbar.js](https://github.com/thednp/navbar.js) and other libraries.
+**shorter-js** is featured in [KUTE.js](https://github.com/thednp/kute.js), [BSN](https://github.com/thednp/bootstrap.native), [Navbar.js](https://github.com/thednp/navbar.js) and other libraries.

 * The purpose of the library is to speed up the development workflow, minimize the size of larger libraries by providing a shorter syntax for most used JavaScript API methods, most used strings or other helpful utilities.
 * While the library comes with a working build in the `dist` folder, that is mainly for build consistency testing.
 You can make use of "tree shaking" to import one or anything your code needs.